About Us

 Treasurer

-Breno, a Pantanal cattle rancher, combines tradition and innovation in livestock farming.
-A descendant of five generations in the Pantanal, he works to promote coexistence between livestock and wildlife, serving as a key link between local culture and conservation.
-That is why he is IMPACTO.
+Breno, a rural producer from the Pantanal region, combines tradition and innovation in cattle raising.
+A descendant of five generations in the Pantanal, he works for the coexistence between livestock and wildlife, being a key figure in connecting local culture and conservation.

 Grasiela Porfirio

-A Pantanal native, biologist, and fiscal councilor, she has been involved in jaguar research in the Pantanal since 2004.
-She combines science, environmental education, and art to raise awareness about wildlife and plant conservation.
-With extensive training, she creates real impact.
-That is why she is IMPACTO.
+A native of the Pantanal region, a biologist and fiscal advisor, she has been researching jaguars in the Pantanal since 2004.
+She combines science, environmental education, and art to raise awareness about the conservation of fauna and flora.
+With extensive training, she promotes real impact.

 Walfrido Moraes Tomas

-A fiscal councilor and researcher at Embrapa, he works in wildlife conservation and biodiversity management in the Pantanal.
-With extensive training, he studies landscapes, ecological corridors, and the impacts of deforestation.
-That is why he is IMPACTO.
+A fiscal advisor and researcher at Embrapa, he works in wildlife conservation and biodiversity management in the Pantanal.
+With extensive training, he researches landscapes, ecological corridors, and the impacts of deforestation.

-More than a purpose: the mission to create IMPACT and transformation.
+More than a purpose: the mission to generate IMPACT and transformation.

-Our mission is to conserve jaguars in their natural habitat, promoting a harmonious coexistence between the species and human activities such as livestock farming and tourism.
-We aim to transform the perception of these animals, highlighting their ecological importance and grounding every strategy in rigorous scientific research.
+Our mission is to protect jaguars in their natural habitat, promoting harmonious coexistence between the species and human activities such as livestock farming and tourism.
+We seek to transform the perception of these animals, highlighting their ecological importance and basing each strategy on rigorous scientific research.

-To be the global reference in coexistence strategies between wildlife and traditional communities, driving the conservation of healthy and resilient ecosystems for future generations.
+To be the global benchmark in strategies for coexistence between wildlife and traditional communities, promoting the conservation of healthy and resilient ecosystems for future generations.